 But, make it through hordes of people and you will soon find yourself holding a small bag of the best fried chicken in central London.
 Just putting it out there.

-Whether you opt for the basic variety, or venture out into a cheesy or spicy option is up to you, but I promise you won’t be disappointed.
+Whether you opt for the basic variety, or venture out into a cheesy or spicy option is up to you, but we promise you won’t be disappointed.
 The plum chips don’t go amiss, either.

 Japanese-American Fusion at Ichibuns